kudaned/dataloader/README.md

 Loads insurance data to tables then makes it accessible via API.
 See index page for available endpoints.

+Endpoints do the following:
-* Returns the total counts of clients, carriers, and policies loaded into the system
+* The total counts of clients, carriers, and policies loaded into the system
-* Returns a list of all clients and allow paginating through them
+* A list of all clients and allow paginating through them
-* Returns all policies for a single client
+* All policies for a single client

 ## System Dependencies
-You'll need Ruby 2.6.3 and Rails 6.0.3.3.
+You'll need Ruby 2.6.3, Rails 6.0.3.3 and bundler.

 ## Setup
 cd into project directory then